What Are Receptors?

-These cells are also called the B cells or B lymphocyte.
+These cells are also called the B cells or B lymphocytes.
 They are developed in the bone marrow and circulate in the blood and lymph.
 The main functions of a B cell are to produce antibodies against the foreign molecules or pathogens that enter the body.
 These cells play a vital role in adaptive immunity and the initiation of allergic responses.

 T Cell Receptors

 The T cell is the type of lymphocyte, which is developed in the thymus gland.
-They are responsible for removing the pathogens from the body.
+They are responsible for removing pathogens from the body.

 This is a type of immune cell that comprises granules and is involved in releasing enzymes during allergies, infections and asthma.
-There are three different types of granulocytes receptors – The cells of white blood cells -Basophils, Eosinophils and Neutrophils.
+There are three different types of granulocyte receptors – The cells of white blood cells -Basophils, Eosinophils and Neutrophils.